-$^2$ We warn the the picture is actually not that clean, because in the case of the bounded-degree model the notion of adequacy includes some technical condition, termed non-propagation.
+$^{^{2}}$ We warn the the picture is actually not that clean, because in the case of the bounded-degree model the notion of adequacy includes some technical condition, termed non-propagation.

-- (a) Characterization by invariant local conditions is not necessary for proximity oblivious testing.
+- 2. The invariance conjecture holds in the context of testing graph properties in the boundeddegree graph model if and only if all local properties are non-propagating (see Theorem 3.1 and Open Problem 5.8 in [8]). - 3.
+In general, the invariance conjecture fails in both directions. - (a) Characterization by invariant local conditions is not necessary for proximity oblivious testing.
 This is demonstrated both by linear properties (see Theorem 5.1) and by the dictatorship property (see Theorem 5.2). - (b) Characterization by invariant local conditions is not sufficient for proximity oblivious testing (see Theorem 5.3).
-This is demonstrated by the property called Eulerian orientation (which refers to the orientation of the edges of a cyclic grid, cf. [6]).
+This is demonstrated by the property called Eulerian orientation (which refers to the orientation of the edges of a cyclic grid, cf. [5]).